giampaolo/psutil/docs/index.rst

    | ``"all"``      | the sum of all the possible families and protocols  |
    +----------------+-----------------------------------------------------+

-  On OSX this function requires root privileges.
+  On OSX and AIX this function requires root privileges.
   To get per-process connections use :meth:`Process.connections`.
   Also, see
   `netstat.py sample script <https://github.com/giampaolo/psutil/blob/master/scripts/netstat.py>`__.